Sport in India: Field hockey

-The Women's team came of age in 1980 when they first participated at the Summer Olympics and achieved the fourth place.
-The first golden moment for the team was in 1982 at the Asian Games.
-Since then not much of happening moments in the team history, though in 2016 after 34 years, it is a little hope when Indian women's team qualified for the Summer Olympics and they went on to win the 2017 Women's Hockey Asia Cup claiming the Asian dominance after 2004.
-India Women's team failed to win any medal in the Women's Hockey World Cup.
-The present team is ranked 10th by the Fédération Internationale de Hockey.
+The women's national field hockey team first participated at the Summer Olympics in 1980, achieving fourth place.
+At the 1982 Asian Games for field hockey, the team won gold.
+In the 2016 Summer Olympics, the Indian women's team qualified for the Summer Olympics and they went on to win the 2017 Women's Hockey Asia Cup.
+However, the India Women's team did not win any medals in the Women's Hockey World Cup.
+The present team is ranked tenth place by the Fédération Internationale de Hockey.
+India has hosted four times Men's Hockey World Cup.
+The first in 1982 in Mumbai and second in 2010 in Delhi where the country finished fifth and eighth place respectively.
+The third in Bhubaneswar in 2018 where the country finished in sixth place and fourth in Bhubaneswar and Rourkela in 2023 where the country finished in ninth place.
+India also hosted the annual Hockey Champions Trophy in 1996, 2005, and 2014.

-India has hosted three Men's Hockey World Cups–one in 1982 in Mumbai, another in 2010 in Delhi, where they finished fifth and eighth respectively, and the third at Bhubaneswar in 2018.
-India also hosted the annual Hockey Champions Trophy in 1996, 2005 2014 and 2016.
 Until 2008, the Indian Hockey Federation (IHF) was the apex body for hockey in the country.
-However, following revelations of corruption and other scandals in the IHF, the federation was dissolved and de-recognised, and a new apex body for Indian hockey called Hockey India (HI) was formed on 20 May 2009, with support from the IOA and former hockey players.
-HI, recognised by the International Hockey Federation (FIH), has the sole mandate to govern and conduct all activities for both men's and women's field hockey in India.
+However, after corruption and other scandals in the IHF, the federation was dissolved, and a new apex body for Indian hockey called Hockey India (HI) was formed on 20 May 2009, with support from the Indian Olympic Association (IOA) and former hockey players.
+HI, recognized by the International Hockey Federation (FIH), has the sole mandate to govern and conduct all activities for both men's and women's field hockey in India.
 Although the IHF was reinstated in 2010, it is not recognised by the FIH.
 The IHF conducts a franchise-based tournament called World Series Hockey (WSH), with its first season conducted in 2012.
-However, it is not approved by HI or the FIH.
+However, it is not approved by the HI or the FIH.
+The Government of Odisha has contributed to the revival of Indian Hockey by becoming the first state government in India to sponsor a national team.
+Also the Government of Odisha built the largest hockey stadium, the Birsa Munda International Hockey Stadium in Rourkela, in 2022 ahead of the 2023 Men's FIH Hockey World Cup.

 HI also conducts a franchise-based tournament called the Hockey India League (HIL).
-Its first season was held in 2013, It is inspired from IPL.
+Its first season was held in 2013.
 It is recognised by the FIH, which has also decided to provide a 30-day window for the forthcoming seasons so all top players can participate.